and-kal/refund-tax-income-blog-theme/cupper-hugo-theme/income-tax-refund-blog/content/upcoming/2026-05-14/index.md

 _meditative noise weirdness as emitted by one of [YOR](https://ubac.bandcamp.com/album/yor-the-future)'s members, expanding the designated usages of stringstruments, watering cans and various devices_

-[That's The Law In This Land After All](https://krutrecords.bandcamp.com/album/thats-the-law-in-this-land-after-all) w/ Adriel David (KRUT, 2020)
+[That\'s The Law In This Land After All](https://krutrecords.bandcamp.com/album/thats-the-law-in-this-land-after-all) w/ Adriel David (KRUT, 2020)

 ![tsev x Strzał w Kolano + Doskocz x Janssen + T.u.B.](../../posters/2026-05-14.jpg)